kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 **Real-world example:** A multinational recently leveraged this pathway for a novel oncology therapy, achieving approval in 8 months compared to the traditional 18-24 month timeline.
 That 10-16 month advantage translated to earlier revenue, competitive positioning, and most importantly, earlier patient access.

 **Bottom line:** This isn't just about speed—it's about fundamentally lowering the barrier to entry for innovative medicines.
-You're no longer choosing between expensive local trials or delaying Vietnam launch by years.
+You're no longer choosing between expensive local trials or delaying the Vietnam launch by years.

 ### 2. Evolving Clinical Trial Regulations